kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 ## Natural Gradients

-Knowing that the natural paramters $\lambda$ and expectation paramters $\eta$ are in a Riemannian manifold has significant ramifications for gradient-based optimization methods, such as stochastic-gradient descent (SGD) which is formulated as follows for maximizing a function $\mathcal{L}$:
+Knowing that the natural parameters $\lambda$ and expectation parameters $\eta$ are in a Riemannian manifold has significant ramifications for gradient-based optimization methods, such as stochastic-gradient descent (SGD) which is formulated as follows for maximizing a function $\mathcal{L}$:

 $$
 \lambda_{t+1} = \lambda_{t} + \rho_t [\hat{\nabla}_\lambda \mathcal{L}(\lambda_t)]